-Tree Tour celebrates the launch of Adopt-a-Park-Tree Program in Cedarvale Park
+Tree Tour celebrated the launch of Adopt-a-Park-Tree Programs in East Danforth Community

-(June 30, 2014, Toronto, ON – FOR IMMEDIATE RELEASE) This past weekend, residents from around Cedarvale Park gathered to celebrate the launch of Cedarvale’s Adopt-A-Park-Tree Program.
-The program is run by the volunteer group, Friends of Cedarvale, which connects local residents with their own park tree to care for during the year.
-Volunteer adopters perform basic tree-tending techniques such as mulching, weeding and weekly watering with the goal of helping trees thrive in the first three to five years after planting – the toughest years for tree survival!
+(June 7, 2014, Toronto, ON – FOR IMMEDIATE RELEASE) This past weekend, residents from the East Danforth community gathered to celebrate the launch of Adopt-A-Park-Tree Programs in Norwood Park and East Lynn Park.
+Each program is run by a local volunteer group that works to connect local residents with their own park tree to care for during the year.
+LEAF partnered with Friends of Norwood Park and DECA Tree to encourage people to adopt a park tree and perform basic tree-tending techniques such as mulching, weeding and watering.
+The goal of the program is to help new trees thrive in the first three to five years after planting – the toughest years for tree survival!

 Volunteer and Stewardship Coordinator, LEAF